tiendu/tiendu.github.io/src/content/blog/2026-08-28-self-identifying-file-chunks.md

     -> verifies the bytes
 ```

-Rename a chunk and its identity survives.

-Move it and its identity survives.

-Copy it somewhere else and its identity survives.
+Rename a chunk, move it, or copy it somewhere else and its identity still survives.

-Forget some of the original parameters and the geometry may still tell me how the pieces group and order themselves.
+Forget some parameters and the geometry may still tell me how the pieces group and order themselves.

 The rule I keep coming back to is simple: